-Lawrence originally loved the painting by Orpen which was completed in two 90 minute sessions but he subsequently became less impressed, commenting 14 years later that it lacked conviction and refereed to it as mere ‘House Furniture’.
+Lawrence originally loved the painting by Orpen which was completed in two 90-minute sessions but he subsequently became less impressed, commenting 14 years later that it lacked conviction and referred to it as mere ‘House Furniture’.
 Lawrence’s mother however loved it and tried to buy it after Lawrence’s death but it went to an American collector.

 The poet Robert Graves (1895 – 1985) said the portrait possessed “a seldom-seen element in Lawrence’s character – a sort of street-urchin furtiveness” (Page 80 – Thirty Years with George Bernard Shaw by Blanche Patch.
 Published by Victor Gollancz Ltd, London 1951).

 The Strand Magazine Jan 1920 Volume 59.
 Number 349.
 George Newnes Ltd. London.

 The Sir William Orpen article which Lawrence refers to in his letter under “O” (pages 27 – 31).
 The image is of Orpen’s painting of American President Woodrow Wilson which hangs in The White House.